jercatallo/jer-carlo-catallo-website/README.md

 # Hi!
 I'm Jer Carlo Catallo <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px">
-I'm Jer Carlo Catallo, and I'm excited to showcase my portfolio to you!
+I'm excited to showcase my portfolio to you!
 Here, you'll find a collection of my projects, experiences, and skills.
 My portfolio is a reflection of my passion for technology, design, and innovation.
 From front-end development to cloud hosting and server management, I've got it all covered.
 Take a look around, and feel free to reach out if you have any questions or would like to collaborate!

 You can access my portfolio at [Jer Carlo Catallo Portfolio](https://jercarlocatallo.com/).
 Let's dive in and explore what I have to offer!